Skip to main content

 version: 1.5.4

-Once all non-production temporary changes have been removed you can now update the chart version in the main deployment file to the latest version of the HMCTS chart (the one you just removed from the environment level files).
+Once non-production temporary changes have been removed you can now update the chart version in the main deployment file to the latest version of the HMCTS chart (the one you just removed from the environment level files).
+We also need to update the neuvector-crds yaml file to match the version we set for our non-production environments, this is the file we need to update.

 Push, commit and merge this change for it to get deployed to Production.